AskCody integrates with Microsoft Exchange using either Basic or Modern Authentication.

-Connecting a Microsoft EWS Application to Microsoft Exchange is done using one of two authentication methods depending on Exchange Server or Exchange Online.
+Integrating a Microsoft EWS Application with Microsoft Exchange is done using one of two authentication methods depending on Exchange Server or Exchange Online.
 These are referred to as Modern- and Basic Authentication and are used for Exchange Server and Exchange Online respectively.

 Modern and Basic Authentication

 With Modern Authentication, a Global Administrator in your organization grants permissions to the AskCody EWS application through an OAuth 2.0 flow in Azure Active Directory.
 The AskCody EWS application can then access EWS using a certificate-based authentication flow.
 This means that no Service Account and no credentials are shared with AskCody when integrating AskCody with Exchange.

 Modern Authentication can only be used with Exchange Online and Office 365.

 The Microsoft Exchange Team announced in July 2018 that support for Basic Authentication in Exchange Online will end on October 13th, 2020.
 Instead, Microsoft now recommends the use of Modern Authentication, which is based on the widely used OAuth 2.0 protocol.
 This is more secure because Modern Authentication doesn’t require a service account, and therefore doesn’t involve a password that can be compromised.

 Basic Authentication requires that you integrate using a username and password of an Exchange Service Account when integrating AskCody with Microsoft Exchange.